What is Darier disease?

 - Large, raised, warty lesions

-- Linear pattern, with papules following the lines of embryonal development of the skin (dermatomal distribution)
+- A linear pattern, with papules following the lines of embryonal development of the skin (segmental distribution)

 Acne conglobata (cystic acne) is associated with Darier disease in some individuals.

-Warty papules on the dorsum of hands are known as acrokeratosis verruciformis or keratosis follicularis.
-Other signs may include:
+Warty papules on the dorsum of hands are known as acrokeratosis verruciformis.

 A localised variant of Darier disease, in which papules on hands and feet are the main feature is called acrokeratosis verruciformis of Hopf.

-Most patients with Darier disease will have longitudinal broad stripes of white and reddish colour on some or all fingernails.
-A V-shaped nick at the free edge of the nail is also very suggestive of Darier disease.
+Most patients with Darier disease will have longitudinal broad red and/or white stripes in some or all fingernails.
+A V-shaped nick at the free edge of the nail is very suggestive of Darier disease.

 Lesions affecting the mucous membranes